dillonHe/EasyEDA-Documents/Tutorial/EasyEDA_Tutorial_20171012.md

 result should be `M89.55037487502231 8.985007498214534A90 90 0 0 1 68.83579685560396 57.97959185139219`

-## 范例
+## Examples

 Check [Github example](https://github.com/dillonHe/EasyEDA-Documents/tree/master/API/example)

 Enjoy it, if you have any questions, do let us know.

-​
-# 开放文件格式
+# Open File Format

 ## Common Information
 EasyEDA is a free, zero-install, Web and cloud-based EDA tool suite, integrating powerful schematic capture, mixed-mode circuit simulation and PCB layout.

 EasyEDA team tries to make our users happy.
 We provide an open ASCII file format.
 With this file format, you can create a schematic or PCB using some codes, even with Notepad.
 When you try to add hundreds of LEDs to a schematic or PCB batch, you will find out that you can use codes to create an EasyEDA file, then import it to EasyEDA.
 It is fun and quick.